 Heading to NYC?
 We share how to spend 2 days in New York City in this NYC itinerary, including the best sights and how to get around NYC.

 New York is a city like no other, and we don’t mean that in a cliched way, everyone says it.
-The skyscrapers, the yellow cabs, the bagels, Broadway, Central Park, the bright lights of Times Square, Madison Avenue shopping—they’re all iconic images that you probably conjure up when you think of NYC.
+The skyscrapers, the yellow cabs, the bagels, buying Broadway tickets, Central Park, the bright lights of Times Square, Madison Avenue shopping—they’re all iconic images that you probably conjure up when you think of NYC.

 Day 1 in NYC